 This holistic approach will give you a wider perspective and demonstrate some of the challenges that both patients and healthcare professionals face at various stages.

-In the first year, you will take part in small study groups (cross field), with some specialising in mental health nursing.
+In the first year, you will take part in small cross field study groups.

 The structure is as below:

-- Four weeks return to hub placement (this is assessed)
+- final four weeks placement (this is assessed)

 Typical clinical skills that will be covered include:

-Once you have successfully completed the course you will be eligible to register with the Nursing and Midwifery Council as a mental health nurse.
+Once you have successfully completed the course you will be able to register with the Nursing and Midwifery Council as a mental health nurse.